Housing Choice Vouchers:

 A housing subsidy is paid to the landlord directly by the PHA or State on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.

 Who is eligible?

 Any eligible family or individual living in Montana whose income is 30% less than the sate median income.

 How do you obtain a Section 8 Housing Choice Voucher?

 You must apply for a voucher.
 Community Action Partnership of Northwest Montana serves Flathead, Lake, Lincoln and Sanders counties in Montana.
 Demand for the voucher exceeds the available supply of funds.
 There is can be up to a three year waiting list in our area.

 The PHA or State pays the owner the difference between 30% of the family income and the gross rent for the unit.
 For example: If a family makes $1200 a month and the rent is $900; then 30% of $1200 is $360 and the difference between $900 and $360 is $540.
 The voucher will be for $540 and the family will pay $360.

-Since this program involves several processing procedures both before and after being placed on a waiting list, interested families are encouraged to inquire at their local Section 8 Field Agency.
+This program involves several processing procedures both before and after being placed on a waiting list.
+To determine your eligibility and apply on-line interested families are encouraged to visit this site.